Welcome to Simply-Docs

 Companies make decisions through formal procedures, not informal agreements.
 To be legally effective and compliant, decisions of directors and shareholders must be properly approved, recorded and, where required, filed.

-These templates support the full lifecycle of corporate decision-making: from board minutes approving routine contracts to written resolutions and general meeting documents for major constitutional changes.
+These templates cover day-to-day governance (board minutes for routine approvals) through to shareholder resolutions and general meeting paperwork for major changes.

 When Should You Use These Templates?

-✅ record routine director decisions, such as approving accounts, entering into contracts, or appointing a committee
+✅ You need to record routine director decisions (for example, approving accounts, entering into contracts, or appointing a committee)

 What Does The Law Require?